gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 >~ John A De Goes

 ### @Data, @Getter and @Setter are a design smell
-When i design the objects of my domain i want to avoid accessors.
+When I design the objects of my domain I want to avoid accessors.
 I want those objects to represent a set of behaviours on nicely encapsulated data.
 I'll occasionally have some public fields on my _Value Objects_, but that's about it.
-Why would i want getters or setters on these objects?
+Why would I want getters or setters on these objects?
 They are a backdoor to the data that ought to be modified through specific methods.
 This smells like [Feature Envy](https://refactoring.guru/smells/feature-envy) and [Anemic Domain Model](https://martinfowler.com/bliki/AnemicDomainModel.html).

 Also, setters work against my intention of making most of my objects immutable.
 After all, immutable objects are easier to refactor.

-So where do i need accessors then?
+So where do I need accessors then?
 Maybe on my data transfer objects?
-Why would i want to go the length of making fields private and creating accessors on a structure that is solely data?
+Why would I want to go the length of making fields private and creating accessors on a structure that is solely data?
 Does this kind of information hiding provide _any_ value?
 To me, it is just clutter.
 `public final` fields without accessors are a much cleaner solution here imho.
-And there i am, left without a need for accessors.
+And there I am, left without a need for accessors.

 ### @AllArgsConstructor introduces connascence of position
 This awful annotation couples the order of your fields to the order of its generated constructor arguments.